ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_voltage_histogram_size

     Determines the multiple acquisition voltage histogram size.
-The size is set the first time a voltage histogram measurement is called after clearing the measurement history with the function :py:meth:`niscope.Session.clear_waveform_measurement_stats`.
+The size is set the first time a voltage histogram measurement is called after clearing the measurement history with the method :py:meth:`niscope.Session.clear_waveform_measurement_stats`.
     Default: 256

     The following table lists the characteristics of this property.